jrenaud90/CyRK/README.md

 **Runge-Kutta ODE Integrator Implemented in Cython and Numba**

 CyRK provides fast integration tools to solve systems of ODEs with adaptive time stepping.
 CyRK can accept differential equation functions that are written in pure Python or njited numba, speeding up development time.
-The purpose of this package is to provide some of the functionality of [scipy's solve_ivp](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html) with improved performance.
+The purpose of this package is to provide some functionality of [scipy's solve_ivp](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html) with improved performance.

 CyRK's [numba](https://numba.discourse.group/) (njit-safe) implementation is 10-25x faster than scipy's solve_ivp function (except for very long integrations).